forthlightning/aSYST-Me-eB/README.md

 1118 works without the server running, and makes a simple energy use estimate.

 Arduino codes run on a standard arduino UNO board.

+Katie Zheng contributed to the gmaps code, as well as the nanoserver edits.
+Grace Vasiknanonte made the website in almost its entirety.
+Preet Gill was also involved with the project.